 Wisteria are twining, woody vines of great size, long life, and exceptional beauty in flower.
 Very adaptable; can be grown as trees, shrubs, or vines.
 All have large, fresh green leaves divided into many leaflets, spectacular clusters of blue, white, or pinkish springtime blossoms, and velvety, pealike pods to about 6 in. long.
-Subdued fall color in shades of yellow.
+Subdued autumn color in shades of yellow.

 Native to the mountains of Europe.
-Form tightly packed rosettes of fleshy, evergreen leaves; spread by...
+Known for their tightly packed rosettes of fleshy, evergreen leaves...

-Native to the Eastern and Southern United States.
-Can climb 10–20 ft. tall but shrubby if not gi...
+Native to the eastern and southern United States.
+Can climb to 10–20 ft. tall but is shrubby if ...